Spot the Pigeon

 Spot the Pigeon is the first EP by the English progressive rock band Genesis, released on 20 May 1977.
-Its three songs were originally written for the group's eighth studio album Wind & Wuthering (1976), but were not included in the final track selection.
+Its three songs were originally written for the group's eighth studio album, Wind & Wuthering (1976), but were not included in its final track selection.
 It was the final studio release to feature guitarist Steve Hackett prior to his departure from Genesis.

-Spot the Pigeon was not released in the United States as the market for EPs never took off there, but a Canadian release was issued by Atlantic Records (the band's overseas distributor) and was imported into the US and easily available at shops that sold imports.
+Spot the Pigeon was not released in the United States, where there was a weak market for EPs.
+However, a Canadian release was issued by Atlantic Records (the band's overseas distributor) and was imported into the US; it was easily available at shops that sold imports.
 Spot the Pigeon reached No. 14 in the UK Singles Chart.
-It was released on CD in 1988 but has not been reissued since; "Pigeons" and "Inside and Out" were included in the Genesis Archive 2: 1976-1992 (2000) and Turn It On Again: The Hits – The Tour Edition (2007) sets, and "Match of the Day" on Genesis 1976–1982 (2007) and on the label sampler Refugees: A Charisma Records Anthology 1969-1978 (2009).
+It was released on CD in 1988 but has not been reissued since; "Pigeons" and "Inside and Out" were included in the Genesis Archive 2: 1976–1992 (2000) and Turn It On Again: The Hits – The Tour Edition (2007) sets, and "Match of the Day" on Genesis 1976–1982 (2007) and on the label sampler Refugees: A Charisma Records Anthology 1969–1978 (2009).